Long-term Efficacy of Spasticity-correcting Surgery and Botulinum Toxin Injections for Upper Limb Spasticity Treatment

 Spasticity therapy has emerged as an important approach to alleviate related symptoms.
 Positive effects on spasticity are well recognized following systemic and intra-thecal pharmacological treatment, as well as after intra-muscularly injected substances; the effect of the latter is, however, of limited duration.
 While pharmacological spasticity therapy has been applied for decades, surgical procedures remain fairly uncommon in adults with spasticity, but not in pediatric patients with CP, and outcomes after surgical treatment are scarcely described in the literature.

 The study center is a specialized unit initially focused on reconstructive as well as spasticity reducing surgery in the upper extremities for SCI patients.
 Subsequently, patients with spasticity also due to various other Central nervous system diseases have been referred to the center for surgical treatment.
 Studies describing the effect of spasticity-reducing surgery in the upper extremities are rare and the group is heterogeneous.
-The aim of the study is therefore to evaluate the results and compare against todays golden standard treatment (boutuliniumtoxin injections).
+The aim of the study is evaluating the long-term efficacy of spasticity-correcting surgery versus BoNT in patients with disabling UL spasticity.
+As a secondary aim, we want to compare the peak effects of the two treatments, Botulinum toxin injections and spasticity-correcting surgery.

 Study Overview